Look: Non-Indians eat '20 dishes on a leaf', dress up to mark Kerala festival Onam in UAE

 Typically, Keralites dress in their finest traditional attire of kasavu mundus and sarees for Onam.
 They also make beautiful flower carpets called pookalam and enjoy a grand Onasadhya (Onam feast), which features over 20 different dishes.
 This Sunday marked Thiruvonam, the tenth day of the countdown to Onam.

 Meanwhile, Irish expat Brenda Lawlor went all out to celebrate Onam at her office.
-“I wore a sari, enjoyed a feast served on a banana leaf, and even took part in a tug of war that really stirred up some friendly competition among the different departments in the office, : she said.
+“I wore a sari, enjoyed a feast served on a banana leaf, and even took part in a tug of war that really stirred up some friendly competition among the different departments in the office," she said.
 “It was so much fun.
-This is one of the things I love about living in the UAE, getting to experience and learn about so many different cultures."
+This is one of the things I love about living in the UAE, getting to experience and learning about so many different cultures."

 Brenda mentioned that while her colleagues often celebrate Onam, this was the first time she joined in.
 “Last year, my colleague Sivan gave me a sari, which ended up sitting in my locker,” she recalled.
 “This year, I decided to wear it, and it meant a lot to them that I participated.
 All the Malayali colleagues arranged an Onasadhya for us and even explained each curry as we ate.”